Argyresthia laricella

 Argyresthia laricella, the larch shoot moth, is a moth of the family Yponomeutidae.
 The species was first described by William D. Kearfott in 1908.
 It is found in Canada, including north-western Ontario, Nova Scotia, south-eastern Manitoba, Saskatchewan, western Alberta and southern British Columbia.

 The wingspan is 11–12 mm.
-The forewings are nearly immaculate, very pale shining ochreous.
-The hindwings are whitish ochreous.
 Adults are on wing from the end of June to mid-July.

 The larvae feed on Larix species (including L. decidua, L. kaempferi, L. laricina and L. occidentalis) and Picea glauca.
-Young larvae bore through the terminal twigs of their host plant, effectually killing the twigs and stopping further growth.
-In fall, they cut a circular exit hole at the base where pupation takes place.